nogicoder/farcry/README.md

 _Note: AG36 Assault Rifle and OICW Advanced Assault Rifle weapons have two fire modes: automatic rifle and grenade launcher._

-## Server’s Log: Frag History
+## Server Log: Frag History

-The Far Cry server stores [log information into a text file](./logs/log00.txt), starting with engine and system initialization data, followed by all the frags that occurred in every match sessions.
+The Far Cry server stores [log information in a text file](./logs/log00.txt), starting with engine and system initialization data, followed by all the frags that occurred in every match sessions.
 For instance:

 ```bash
 $ cat ./logs/log00.txt | grep killed | head